 - Eligibility:

-- First party SNTs must be established before the individual reaches the age of 65.
+- First-party SNTs must be established before the individual reaches the age of 65.
 There is no such restriction for ABLE accounts.

 - Control: ABLE accounts are managed directly by the individual with a disability or an authorized legal representative.
 SNTs are controlled by a trustee.